secretstartups/handbook/content/handbook/sales/field-operations/channel-operations/_index.md

      - ***Reject*** the registration, click `Link` next to the opportunity name.
 You will then be brought back to the deal registration record.
    - **If there is no matching opportunity**, click `Create New`, then choose “Standard” as the Opportunity Record Type.
 Click “Save” on the opportunity and you will be brought back to the “Link/Create Opportunity” page.
 Click `Link & Make Primary` and you will be brought back to the deal registration record.
     ![15-Link_Create_Opp_Screen](/handbook/sales/field-operations/channel-operations/images/15-Link_Create_Opp_Screen.png)
-7. Navigate to the Partner Manager Approvals section of the registration record.
+7. Navigate to the Partner Territory Manager Approvals section of the registration record.
 If you are going to:
    - ***Approve***, select “Approved” in the `PM Approval Status` field, then click `Save` to complete your approval.
    - ***Reject***, select “Denied” in the `PM Approval Status` field, select a reason in the `PM Denial Reason` field, then click `Save` to complete your rejection.
     ![17-Approve_Deny_Partner_Manager](/handbook/sales/field-operations/channel-operations/images/17-Approve_Deny_Partner_Manager.png)
 8. If you created a new opportunity during this process (see step 6 above), update `Opportunity Owner` to the Sales Rep who owns the customer account using the `Change Opportunity Owner` button on the opportunity.
     ![19-Change_Opp_Owner_Button](/handbook/sales/field-operations/channel-operations/images/19-Change_Opp_Owner_Button.png)

-#### Area Sales Manager (ASM) for final review and action (if approved by Partner Manager)
+#### Area Sales Manager (ASM) for final review and action (if approved by Partner Territory Manager)

 1. You will receive an approval request email when a registration has entered your queue for review and approval.
 Click the link in your email or [Deal Registration View](https://gitlab.my.salesforce.com/a9W?fcf=00B8X00000AmOeS) to open the registration record in SFDC.
-2. Confirm alignment with the Partner Manager and GitLab Sales Rep prior to providing final approval or rejection on the registration.
+2. Confirm alignment with the Partner Territory Manager and GitLab Sales Rep prior to providing final approval or rejection on the registration.
 3. Click `Approve/Deny/Return Registration`.
     ![18_1-Approve_Reject_Return_Button](/handbook/sales/field-operations/channel-operations/images/18_1-Approve_Reject_Return_Button.png)
 4. Select the Approve, Deny, or Return option.
 Add any message for the partner in the `Comments sent to Partner` field if applicable.
 Select `Save` to complete the process.